Making a Best Interests Decision

 A Clinician or other health professional with relevant knowledge and experience in providing life sustaining treatment should act as Decision Maker unless:

-1. There is a Donee of a Lasting Power of Attorney authorised to make the decision; or
+- There is an Attorney authorised to make the decision; or

-If there is a Donee or a Deputy authorised to make the decision they should make it unless:
+If there is a Attorney or a Deputy authorised to make the decision they should make it unless:

-3. In the case of Donees the LPA specifies that the decision is one they can delegate.
+- In the case of Attorneys the LPA specifies that the decision is one they can delegate.

-Click here to access guidance about action you should take if a Deputy or Donee declines to make a decision that they are authorised to make.
+Click here to access guidance about action you should take if a Deputy or Attorney declines to make a decision that they are authorised to make.

-If the Donee or Deputy is a family member or friend of the person who lacks capacity you must be satisfied that they:
+If the Attorney or Deputy is a family member or friend of the person who lacks capacity you must be satisfied that they:

-If you have concerns about a Donee of Deputy's ability to make the decision you should take steps to report concerns to the Office of the Public Guardian.
-The OPG is responsible for monitoring how Donees and Deputies make decisions, and it will investigate all complaints about the practice of registered Donees and Deputy's.
+If you have concerns about a Attorney of Deputy's ability to make the decision you should take steps to report concerns to the Office of the Public Guardian.
+The OPG is responsible for monitoring how Attorneys and Deputies make decisions, and it will investigate all complaints about the practice of registered Attorneys and Deputy's.

 Whether a treatment is life sustaining depends on both: